Databricks: per-user authentication (U2M OAuth)¶

 |---|---|---|

-| After consenting | "Re-consent" button + "Last rotated …" timestamp | You're connected.
+| After consenting | The status flips to Connected · last refreshed … and the task is marked done | You're connected.
 Tokens rotate transparently — you don't need to re-consent unless you revoke or your session is wiped. |

-| When a query needs consent | A toast appears: "Databricks consent required" | DataHub tried to query Databricks and your consent was missing or revoked.
-Open the integration page and click "Connect to Databricks" to restore access. |
+| When a query needs consent again later | The same task is re-opened (or a new one is created if the old one was completed/closed) and the toast returns | Datahub tried to query Databricks and your consent was missing or revoked.
+Open the task or the toast to restore access. |

 How rotation works¶

 You consent once.
-DataHub stores an encrypted refresh token in our key vault and uses it to mint a short-lived access token for each Databricks request.
+Datahub stores an encrypted refresh token in our key vault and uses it to mint a short-lived access token for each Databricks request.
 The refresh token rotates transparently — you do not see and do not need to re-consent on rotation.

 You only need to re-consent when: